cs1302uga/cs1302-tutorials/interfaces/interfaces.md

    ```

 1. Change into the `cs1302-interfaces` directory that was just created and look around.
 There should be
-   multiple Java files contained within the directory structure.
+   multiple Java files contained in the `src` directory.
 To see a listing of all of the
-   files under the current directory, use the `find` command as follows:
+   files in `src`, use the `find` command as follows:

    ```
-   $ find .
+   $ find src
    ```

    Execute the `cat` command on each `.java` file that was listed to view the contents.
 You will
    notice that some of
    them contain interfaces instead of classes.
 They can be identified by looking for the `interface`
-   keyword instead ofthe `class` keyword in the overall type declaration specified near the top of
+   keyword instead of the `class` keyword in the overall type declaration specified near the top of
    the file.
 We say "type" declaration because a `.java` file can be used to declare any kind of
    reference type in Java, including classes, interfaces, and class-based enumerations.
 A
    **reference type** in Java is any type that can serve as the type for a variable that refers to